JurisProject/juris_whitepaper_public/SCAFT.md

 Nearly all securities contracts use an arbitration clause, or agreement.

 The Simple Agreement for Future Tokens (SAFT) has quickly become a popular funding mechanism for pre-sale Token Generation Events.
 They are a tool for the early sale of the tokens that will be generated and used by technology protocols for which funding is needed.
 They require a certain degree of interpersonal trust between founders and investors, as they are essentially a promise to produce, and deliver something at a future date.
 But what if you want to fund a Cambodian team with a promising idea?
 Or an anonymous distributed team?
 Because of this trust component the SAFT is a less effective device for unproven teams or inexperienced investors.
-Luckily the system is already primed for a trustless solution, a Smart Contract for Future Tokens.
+Luckily the system is already primed for a trust-less solution, a Smart Contract for Future Tokens.

 But this SCaFT could still be too rigid for the fast changing and fuzzy world of startups and crypto-technology.
 Let’s see why: